angular/angular/aio/content/guide/upgrade.md

 and vice versa.

-So normally a hybrid application begins life as an AngularJS application, and it is AngularJS that processes the root template, e.g. the index.html.
+So normally a hybrid application begins life as an AngularJS application, and it is AngularJS that processes the root template, for example, the index.html.
 Angular then steps into the picture when an Angular component is used somewhere in an AngularJS template.
 That component's template will then be managed by Angular, and it may contain any number of Angular components and